Activity time: 7 minutes

 The Micmac Indians saw a bear instead of the scoop, and hunters tracking the bear instead of the handle.

-People discovered how to use the stars to guide them when travelling.
+Long ago, people discovered how to use the stars to guide them when traveling.
 Knowing the constellations in the night sky helped them find the direction they wanted to go.

 Say, while pointing to the North Star: